sheazyRato/marathon-runner-analysis/README.md

-# 🏃‍♂️ Marathon Runners Data Analysis
+#Marathon Runners Data Analysis

 This is a **Python data analysis project** exploring marathon runners’ performance.
 The notebook walks step by step through **data cleaning, organization, and visualization**, highlighting key insights with **line plots, bar charts, and summary statistics**.

 ---

-## 📖 Project Overview
+##Project Overview
 - **Goal**: Analyze marathon runners’ performance data to uncover trends and insights.
 - **Steps Covered**:
   1. Importing and exploring the dataset